jbricenoz/jbricenoz/README.md

 ### Hi there 👨‍💻

-I'm Software Engineer, passionate in finding creative solutions across the technology with over 10 years in the industry, who loves building amazing and ambitious products from the beginning to the end.
-I love to combine the passion for learning, details, teaching, and innovate with the software development and leadership skills to continue building personalized and creative products for people and the internet.
+As a seasoned Software Engineer with over 14 years of experience, I am passionate about crafting innovative technology solutions and transforming ambitious ideas into successful products from concept to completion.
+I thrive on the challenge of blending my learning enthusiasm, attention to detail, and teaching abilities with my software development and leadership expertise.
+My goal is to continuously create personalized and impactful products that enhance user experiences and drive internet innovations.

-#### 💬  I was part of campanies like ...
+#### 💬  I was part of companies like ...
  - Equifax
  - Akamai
  - Encore Capital
  - SalesforceIQ
- - LumenUp (Double Digit -> Creative Drive Latam -> Now Adquisition of Accenture)
+ - LumenUp (Double Digit -> Creative Drive Latam -> Now Acquisition of Accenture)
  - Hotel Tonight
  - Molekule
  - Insperity
+ - VHS Lab (Web3 Blockchain Gaming Company in Australia)
+ - Meez (Culinary System for restaurant production lines in NYC).
+ - Fox Media (Media Delivery for TV and APP channels)
  - And others more...

 #### 🌱  I’m currently learning ...
+ - Data Engineering.
+ - IRS Tax Systems in the USA
  - Blockchain
  - Cloud Services
- - Test Automation Architetures across JS libraries
+ - Test Automation Architectures across JS libraries
- - HeathCare Systems around the world
+ - Healthcare systems around the world

 #### 🤔  I’m looking to collaborate on ...
- - AI
+ - AI Development
  - Blockchain
- - Data Mining
+ - Data Science
- - Security
+ - Security Compliance
- - DevOps
+ - DevOps & DevSecOps

 #### 🔭  I’m currently working on ...
  - JS Automation Frameworks